voldemar-p/one-pagers/README.md

 # one-pagers
-Responsive one pagers made with scss &amp; html
+Responsive one page websites made with scss &amp; html